 Beyond social assistance from the state, the EU has funded cash assistance programmes such as the Emergency Social Safety Net (ESSN) and the Conditional Cash Transfer for Education (CCTE).
 These are described in Temporary Protection: Social Welfare as they are mainly, though not exclusively, addressed to Syrian temporary protection holders.

-In 2021, the economic situation in Türkiye was extremely difficult for everyone; inflation was a particularly serious problem and reached an official rate of 70 per cent by April 2022.[19]
-This not only affected refugees in terms of the spending power of the allowance received, but also the general situation in the country and anti-refugee sentiment.[20]
+In 2022, the economic situation in Türkiye was extremely difficult; inflation was a particularly serious problem and reached an official rate of 67% by December 2022.[16]
+However, this official figure was opposed by independent economist and academics claiming that the ‘real ‘inflation rate was 137, 55 %.
+This not only affected refugees in terms of the spending power of the allowance received, but also the general situation in the country and anti-refugee sentiment.[17]
+According to a survey conducted in Istanbul by the Istanbul Planning Agency, the top complaint was refuges with 66%, followed by the effects of the economic crisis with 55%.[18]

 [1] Article 95 LFIP.